Divi Tips 71

 }

-4 - Add a little margin at the bottom of the text so that it is not "stuck" to the fields:
+4 - Add a little margin at the bottom of the text so that it is not "pasted" to the fields:

 .et_bloom .et_bloom_form_container .et_bloom_form_header {